vapoursynth/vapoursynth/build instructions windows.md

 * Clone avs+ into the VapourSynth dir (`git clone https://github.com/AviSynth/AviSynthPlus.git`)
 * Clone libp2p into the VapourSynth dir (`git clone https://github.com/sekrit-twc/libp2p.git`)
 * Compile 32 and 64 bit releases using the VapourSynth solution
+* Alternatively, you can use `c++_build.bat` which will clone the repositories and compile the Vapoursynth solution.
+  You have to have `msbuild` in your path or launch it from `x64 Native Tools Command Prompt for VS 2019`.

 ## 3. Preparing the Python Project